CeliaRipple/CeliaRipple.github.io/lab8R,R.md

 Malcomb et al. did not state what their resolution was but we can assume that they used the flood layer to define their resolution.
 To overcome this error in reproducibility, we adjusted our model to allow the user to define the resolution [model version 2](lab8model.png) .
-We added the input "resolution" and a function to warp(reproject) the flood layer. "resolution" is an algorithm that allows the user to define the cell size. (look at model)
+We added the input "resolution" and a function to warp(reproject) the flood layer. "resolution" is an algorithm that allows the user to define the cell size.
 This issue with the cell size could have been easily avoided if Malcomb et al. had included the model as part of thier publication.

-Finally, Malcomb et al. did not include a discussion of error in thier write up, however there was a large source of error in in their analysis.
+# Discussion
+Aside from the lack of access to some of the data, we found some difficulties in reproducing the study because of a lack of explicit information about the methods.
+Malcomb et al. could make their study more reproducible by including their model with their methods. including a model would clear up the uncertainty about how they clipped the extenst of their data, what resolution they used, how they classified entries that were entered as true or false.
+For the replicability of the study they could also include a more in depth discussion of how they determined the indicators for vulnerability and whether those indicators would be applicable to another place.
+Finally, Malcomb et al. needs to include discussion about the sources of uncertainty.
 To protect the privacy of participants in the survey a buffer was placed around each survey point- a 5km radius for each point in a rural area and a 2km radius for each in an urban area.
 Then the survey point was randomly placed in that buffer zone so that the exact location of the survey was obscured.
 The source of error came in that Malcomb et al. analyzed vulnerability based on traditional authorities (TAs).
 TAs are a smaller politcal